kleverin/ME597-Fall2025/0-Setup/vmware_expand_storage.md

 Follow these instructions: [Ubuntu Docs - Recovery Mode](https://wiki.ubuntu.com/RecoveryMode)

-# Expanding Storage for vmware after it stops booting.
+# Expanding Storage for vmware after it stops booting

 ## Issue
 If you fail to expand your filesystem in time (by following both steps #1 and #2 above), the os might refuse to boot.
 If you are facing this issue, you can expand the size in recovery mode.
 For this, follow the steps below.